ForbesLindesay/authentication/docs/github.md

       return res.redirect('/');
     }
     const {
-      accessToken, // use this to make requests to the Google API on behalf of the user refreshToken,
+      accessToken, // use this to make requests to the GitHub API on behalf of the user refreshToken,
       profile,
       state // => {message: 'Hello world'}